brihadeesh/brihadeesh.github.io/content/posts/hugo-org-and-starting-over-at-a-new-job/index.md

 ## Further reading {#further-reading}

-This is but a blog post written, and edited, within half an hour so I haven't likely covered a lot of important bridging information.
-I'll add some links to others' blog posts or documentation as I come across them.
+This is but a blog post written, and edited, within half an hour so I likely haven't covered a lot of important things.
+I'll add some links to others' blog posts that discuss using this or documentation as I come across them.

 1.  ox-hugo: [website](https://ox-hugo.scripter.co) and [GitHub](https://github.com/kaushalmodi/ox-hugo)
 2.  (alternatively) [go-org](https://github.com/niklasfasching/go-org), the native Org backend for Hugo